How to Safely Dispose of Your Old Medications

 National Prescription Drug Take Back Day

-On Saturday, Oct.
-29, 2022 - 10AM to 2PM local time, communities will team up with law enforcement to host the next National Prescription Drug Take-Back Day.
+On Saturday, October 26, 2024 - 10AM to 2PM local time, communities will team up with law enforcement to host the next National Prescription Drug Take-Back Day.

 The U.S. Drug Enforcement Administration (DEA) hosts a no-questions asked National Prescription Drug Take-Back event twice per year.
-On this day, collection sites are set up in local cities throughout the nation for safe disposal of prescription drugs, including opioids.
+On this day, collection sites are available in local cities throughout the nation for safe disposal of prescription drugs, including opioids.
 Collection sites may be found at retail, hospital, or clinic pharmacies, or law enforcement facilities.

 The DEA wants to ensure the public that there are safe ways to dispose of unwanted prescription drugs, including at-home disposal and year-round collection sites.

-- The best way to dispose of most types of unused or expired medicines (both prescription and over the counter) is to drop off the medicine at a drug take back site, location, or program immediately.
+- The best way to dispose of most types of unused or expired medicines (both prescription and over the counter) is to drop off the medicine at a drug take back site, location, or program, immediately.

 - If the medicine is not on the Flush List, follow these instructions to safely dispose of the medicine in your trash at home.
+If any questions, call your healthcare provider or pharmacist before disposal.

 What is National Prescription Drug Take Back Day?

 Opioid abuse in the U.S. remains a top public health concern.
 The DEA’s “Take-Back” initiative is one of several strategies to reduce prescription drug abuse and diversion in the nation.
+Consumers should dispose of expired, unwanted, or unused medicines as quickly as possible to help reduce accidental or intentional overdoses or illegal abuse.
+The disposal services are free and anonymous for consumers, with no questions asked.

-- You can call the Drug Enforcement Agency's (DEA's) Office of Diversion Control’s Registration Call Center at 1-800-882-9539 or check the DEA's website for authorized collection sites in your area.
+You can call the Drug Enforcement Agency's (DEA's) Office of Diversion Control’s Registration Call Center at 1-800-882-9539 or check the DEA's website for authorized collection sites in your area.

-- Consumers should utilize the guidelines Disposal of Unused Medicines: What You Should Know as posted by the FDA if they are not able to attend a scheduled Take-Back Day or find an authorized drop off location.
+Consumers should utilize the guidelines Disposal of Unused Medicines: What You Should Know as posted by the FDA if they are not able to attend a scheduled Take-Back Day or find an authorized drop off location.

-Which items are not accepted?
+Which items are NOT accepted?

 Check with the collector ahead of time to determine what items are not accepted.
 Certain items generally are not accepted at the drop box, such as: